 Internships are widely regarded as an essential part of building your resume, making contacts in your industry, and developing skills that you can use once you graduate.
 To recruiters and hiring managers, time spent at an internship counts towards those years of experience they look for in a new hire.
 That said, the key is to make sure your internship works for you – paid or unpaid, it’s important to make sure you get an internship closely related to your post-graduation ambitions.

 If you’re not sure what you want to do, an internship can be an ideal way to try out different options and see which one feels right.
 Applying for an internship can also be a more accessible way “in” to a position with an organization or company that has a highly competitive application process.

 Can you find me a job or internship?

 Our office does not have the capacity to be a “placement” agency – students will be expected to research and apply for their own opportunities.
 However, we can help suggest strategies for application, help with resumes, and provide information on a cross section of opportunities through our email bulletins and newsletters.
-Our jobs and internships board, Jackson Jobs, is a great place to start.
+UW’s jobs and internships board, Handshake, is a great place to start.

 Should I join the JSIS LinkedIn group?

 We recommend it.
 LinkedIn is free to use, and represents not only a great way to create a professional presence online, but also a wonderful research tool.
 If you’re wondering how many JSIS alumni work for your dream organization, or which companies hire JSIS grads, LinkedIn can help.
 If you’re trying to figure out what other students are doing post-graduation, or how others have framed their Jackson School experiences on a resume, LinkedIn can help.
 Our Jackson School exclusive LinkedIn group also allows you to go to other alumni with your questions.